Finding Moral Courage in Difficult Times

 When you see a pattern, consider how and when to raise it through existing structures.
 For example, you might bring a few anonymized examples to a supervisor, ethics committee, or team meeting and ask for guidance.

-Jing-Mei: Brings two or three concrete client examples to a supervisor and ask if there is room for minor revisions.
+Jing-Mei: Presents two or three concrete client examples to a supervisor and ask if there is room for minor revisions.

 Jing-Mei: Links her concern to stated agency values such as dignity, respect, and safety.